Pre-Columbian transoceanic contact theories: Solutrean hypothesis

-Claims of ancient Roman contact
+Claims of contact in antiquity

+Claims have been made for contact in Classical Antiquity, primarily with the Roman Empire, but sometimes also with other contemporaneous cultures.
+Lucio Russo proposed that the classical idea of the inhabited world, from the Isles of the Blessed to the capital of the Seres, spanning 180° of longitude was based on the Isles of the Blessed being the Lesser Antilles.

-Evidence of contacts with the civilizations of Classical Antiquity—primarily with the Roman Empire, but sometimes also with other contemporaneous cultures—have been based on isolated archaeological finds in American sites that originated in the Old World.
+Claims of contacts with the civilizations of antiquity have been based on isolated archaeological finds in American sites that originated in the Old World.
 For example, the Bay of Jars in Brazil has been yielding ancient clay storage jars that resemble Roman amphorae for over 150 years.
 It has been proposed that the origin of these jars is a Roman shipwreck, although it has also been suggested that they could be 15th- or 16th-century Spanish olive oil jars.

 Archaeologist Romeo Hristov argues that a Roman ship, or the drifting of such a shipwreck to American shores, is a possible explanation for the alleged discovery of artifacts that are apparently ancient Roman in origin (such as the Tecaxic-Calixtlahuaca bearded head) in America.
 Hristov claims that the possibility of such an event has been made more likely by the discovery of evidence of travels by Romans to Tenerife and Lanzarote in the Canary Islands, and of a Roman settlement (from the 1st century BCE to the 4th century CE) on Lanzarote.

 Floor mosaic depicting a fruit which looks like a pineapple.
 Opus vermiculatum, Roman artwork of the end of the 1st century BCE/beginning of the 1st century CE.